memmelma/visual-prior/README.md

 - For a fuller description and useful results and demos, and much more, see the website [http://perceptual.actor](http://perceptual.actor).
 - For the code for this repository, see [https://github.com/alexsax/visual-prior](https://github.com/alexsax/visual-prior).
 - For the full code from the paper, dockers to reproduce experiments, and more, see [https://github.com/alexsax/midlevel-reps](https://github.com/alexsax/midlevel-reps).
+- This repository contains additional functionality to use the models as a pretaining alternative and more efficient reuse

 ### Citation
 If you find this repository or toolkit useful, then please cite: